The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Sturm's theorem for real polynomials

+\begin{Annotation} \textbf{(Sketch of proof)} First one shows that $f' \ge 0$ (resp.\ $f' > 0$) implies that $f$ is (strictly) increasing, and symmetrically, $f' \le 0$ (resp.\ $f' < 0)$ implies that $f$ is (strictly) decreasing.
+Over the reals this is a familiar result for differentiable functions; over an arbitrary ordered field, Lipschitz differentiability is a convenient substitute.
+(As a counterexample where the usual differentiability fails over an ordered field, consider $f \colon \QQ \to \QQ$ defined by $f(x) = 0$ for $x^2 > 2$ and $f(x) = 1$ for $x^2 < 2$.
+This function is differentiable, with $f' = 0$, but $f$ is not constant.
+Likewise $g(x) = f(x) + x$ is differentiable, with $g' = 1$, but $g$ is not increasing.)

+We can assume $f^{(n)} \ne 0$.
+By hypothesis, $f^{(n)}$ is of constant sign, so $f^{(n-1)}$ is strictly monotonic: it thus has at most one zero and is of constant sign on each of two complementary subintervals.
+Likewise, $f^{(n-2)}$ has at most two zeros and is of constant sign on each of three complementary subintervals.
+Iterating this argument, $f$ has at most $n$ zeros and is of constant sign on each of $n+1$ complementary subintervals.

+Cases (i) and (ii) work as before.
+If $f,f',\dots,f^{(n-1)}$ satisfy the intermediate value property (over $\RR$, for example, because they are continuous), then (i) and (ii) cover all sign changes; otherwise we may lose the same sign variations without intermediate zeros.
+Counting all zeros of $f$ on one hand and adding up all sign variations of $f,f',\dots,f^{(n)}$ on the other hand thus yields the Budan--Fourier inequality \eqref{eq:BudanFourier}.
+If $f$ satisfies the intermediate value property, then the excess $(\text{r.h.s.} - \text{l.h.s.})$ is always an even integer; otherwise $f$ may change signs without intermediate zero, and the excess need no longer be even.

+We also notice that $0 \le \hat{V}_a^b \le n$.
+If $f$ happens to have $n$ zeros in $\ei{a}{b}$, then equality holds in \eqref{eq:BudanFourier}.
+Conversely, if equality holds, then case (i) shows that we lose sign variations only according to the zeros of $f$ and cannot lose any further sign variations in case (ii).
+In this situation equality in \eqref{eq:BudanFourier} holds for all subintervals. \end{Annotation}

-The obvious advantage of these rules is that the upper bounds are very easy to compute.
-The downside is that they often overestimate.
-This was the state of the art before Sturm's ground-breaking discovery in 1829. \end{Annotation}
+The upper bounds \eqref{eq:DescartesRule} and \eqref{eq:BudanFourier} are easy to compute but often overestimate the number of roots.
+This was the state of knowledge before Sturm's ground-breaking discovery in 1829.
+Sturm's theorem (Corollary \ref{cor:CountingRealRoots} below) gives the precise number of roots.